Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Correctability condition on erasure pattern

 for every $c$, where $c \in \{r,g,b\}$, then the erasure is correctable by the order maximal gauge fixing decoder.
 Note that this is only a sufficient condition for the correctability of an erasure pattern and not a necessary condition, see the discussion in Section~\ref{subsec:residual-errors}.

 We now propose a condition for correctable erasures applicable to general subsystem codes decoded without gauge fixing.
-This condition also accounts for the gauge group. \begin{theorem}[Correctable erasures on a TSCC without gauge fixing] An erasure pattern $\mathcal{E}$ on a TSCC is correctable only if the following condition is satisfied.
+This condition also accounts for the gauge group. \begin{theorem}[Correctable erasures on a subsystem code without gauge fixing] An erasure pattern $\mathcal{E}$ on a TSCC is correctable only if the following condition is satisfied.

 \end{theorem} \begin{proof} Up to a phase, there are $4^{|\mathcal{E}|}$ Pauli errors that can be supported in $\mathcal{E}$.
 There are $2^{\text{rank}(H_{\mathcal{E}})}$ syndromes possible.
 For each syndrome there exist $2^{2|\mathcal{E}|-\text{rank}(H_{\mathcal{E}})}$ error patterns.
 Consider the map